NethServer/docs/administrator-manual/en/packages.rst

 functionality.
 For instance a module can transform |product| into an Email server, or a Web proxy.

 A software *package* is an atomic unit of software.
-It published by a public software repository. |product| packages are files in the RPM [#RPM]_ file format.
+It is published by a public software repository. |product| packages are files in the RPM [#RPM]_ file format.
 Thus within this context the terms *package* and *RPM* can be used as synonyms.